Start planning your trip

 The Izu area in Shizuoka Prefecture is known as one of the prominent hot springs areas in Japan.
 Kawazu is especially known as a sakura viewing spot, as well as for hosting the Kawazu Cherry Blossom Festival.

-During the festival, there are places to view the cherry blossoms while enjoying an ashiyu (foot bath), and yozakura as well.
+During the festival, there are places to view the cherry blossoms while enjoying an ashiyu (foot bath) along with nighttime illuminations.
 Visitors can enjoy the different atmospheres of this place during the day and night.

 Photo by Pixta

-Kamakura, once the capital of Japan, has become famous as a sightseeing spot in Kanagawa prefecture, with its natural environment and various shrines and temples.
-Tsurugaoka Hachimangu Shrine is a major sightseeing spot, where visitors can enjoy the cherry blossoms blending into the scenery full of historic buildings.
+Kamakura, once the capital of Japan, is a renowned sightseeing destination south of Tokyo, celebrated for its natural beauty and numerous shrines and temples.
+A highlight is the Tsurugaoka Hachimangu Shrine, where visitors can admire cherry blossoms that beautifully complement the historic architecture.

 Photo by Pixta

-Kawaguchiko (Lake Kawaguchi) in Yamanashi Prefecture is located at the foot of Mt.
+Kawaguchiko (Lake Kawaguchiko) in Yamanashi Prefecture is situated at the foot of Mt.
 Fuji.
-It takes about two hours by car or train to reach this area, where visitors can enjoy spectacular views every season, including that of the cherry blossoms in spring.
+It takes about two hours by car or train to reach this area, where visitors can enjoy stunning views in every season, including the cherry blossoms in spring.

-Many people visit the lakeside Nagasaki Park, to view the sakura against the backdrop of Mt.
+Many people visit the lakeside park to see the sakura set against the backdrop of Mt.
 Fuji.
-The altitude of this area is higher than Tokyo's, meaning that the sakura typically bloom in late April.
-Those who missed the cherry blossoms in Tokyo should definitely visit Kawaguchiko.
+This area is at a higher altitude than Tokyo, which means that the sakura typically bloom in late April.
+Those who missed the cherry blossoms in Tokyo should definitely consider visiting Kawaguchiko.

 Photo by Pixta